Skip to main content

 info

-You will find a complete list of all available user interface elements in the Elements section of the reference documentation.
+You will find a complete list of all available user interface elements in the UI Elements section of the reference documentation.

 Click Preview and you should see the instructions displayed at the top of the screen.
 When you start shooting asteroids, the instructions will disappear and your score will be displayed instead.